July 25, 2014

 Dogs and cats can become best friends, but some dogs with a high prey drive may not be able to resist chasing, terrorizing or even killing the new cat.

-Once you've made a carefully thought-out decision, be an ideal pet parent by providing your cat with everything she needs to live a happy and healthy life.
+Once you've made a carefully thought-out decision, be an ideal pet parent by providing your cat with everything they need to live a happy and healthy life.